 Licensees that are directly or indirectly at least 51% owned by the Federal or an Emirate Government, or a UAE Government body or authority need not comply with the economic substance regulations.

-- Our company hasn’t undertaken any relevant activity during the financial period.
-Do we still need to file ESR notification?
+Our company hasn’t undertaken any relevant activity during the financial period.
+Do we still need to file ESR notifications?

 Licensees that do not involve in a relevant activity during a financial period do not have to meet the economic substance test and will be exempted from the process of notifying the regulatory authority and submitting an economic substance return.